 Shelf Life: Unopened product is best used within 1 year.
 Store in shipping box and out of direct sunlight to prevent yellowing.

-Let final pour cure for 72 hours before breaking out of mold.
-Sanding and shaping can be done as well.
-Light use in 7 days and product will continue to harden up to 30 days for a full hard cure.
+Hard cure will take 72 hours depending on air temp, pour depth, width, length and overall epoxy mass.
+Sanding and shaping can be done after this time.
+Wait 7 days for light use.
+Product will continue to harden up to 30 days for a full hard cure.